 Table of Contents

-The main reason to use an insulated lunch box is to keep your lunch cold to protect against food poisoning.
+The main reason to use a lunch box is to keep your lunch cold with insulation to protect against food poisoning.
 These types of lunch boxes are made using thermal insulation and can retain cold temperatures for a long time, keeping your lunch fresh.

-This is especially important to have during hot summer months.
+This is especially important to have during the hot summer months.
 You'll find one comes in handy for long commutes, and it's great for those who don't have access to a fridge at school or their workplace.
-Even in winter, an insulated lunch box can keep your food safe and fresh when it's kept in a heated room.
+Even in winter, a lunch box can keep your food safe and fresh when it's kept in a heated room.

-Here are the points to keep in mind when choosing the best Insulated Lunch Boxes.
+Here are the points to keep in mind when choosing the best Lunch Boxes.

-There are usually two types of insulated lunch boxes available: ones with built-in ice packs and ones where you throw in your own ice packs.
-The ones we found best for cold retention were insulated lunch boxes with built-in ice packs.
+There are two primary types of lunch boxes available: ones with built-in ice packs and ones where you throw in your own ice packs.
+The ones we found best for cold retention were lunch boxes with built-in ice packs.

 Bacteria become active when internal temperatures of foods exceed 68 degrees Fahrenheit, and they begin to multiply most at temperatures of 86 to 104.
 Anything 50 degrees and under will keep bacteria in check, so we recommend a lunch box that can stay below this temperature from the moment you pack your lunch to when you eat it, or around six hours.